A - Z Guidance

 We do not fund equipment for the use of – or that will become the property of – a statutory body such as a school or hospital.

-When applying for funding for equipment, you must show:
+When applying for funding for equipment, we will consider:

 - How children and young people will directly benefit as the main users